DoubleTK/InfrastructureManagement/README.md

 ### Terraform

-Typically, I would design this type of solution using Terraform, as that is generally safer and more in line with industry standards.
-However, in the interest of simplicity I decided to leave Terraform out of the equation and use direct cloud provider SDKs instead.

-### CI/CD

-I generally use pipelines for managing infrastructure, as this approach is also safer and more in line with industry standards.
-As with Terraform, however, I decided against provisioning any sort of CI/CD pipelines.
+Typically, I would design this type of solution using Terraform, as I usually prefer a more declarative approach to infrastructure management.
+The Terraform code would be packaged up as part of a build pipeline, and deployed to the various environments as part of a CI/CD process.
+However, taking inspiration from the "novelty" criteria in the assessment, I decided to use the Azure Resource Manager client SDK (`ArmClient`), which is a tool I've never used before, so I thought it'd be interesting to learn a new SDK while working with cloud resources that I was already familiar with through Terraform.

 ### C# vs Golang

 I'm much more familiar and comfortable with C#.
 While I've worked some with Golang - especially as it relates to protocol buffers and libraries like OpenTelemetry, my expertise is in the .NET stack, and for this assessment I can move much quicker in that ecosystem.
+I would love to learn Golang, as it has been on my list of new languages to pick up, but for the sake of speed for this assessment I chose C#.

 ## Infrastructure Choices